openenclave/openenclave/docs/DesignDocs/ExtendedEnclaveInitializationData_V2.md

 `oe_eeid_t` and it performs the following steps (not necessarily in this order):

 - Create a SHA256 context and restore the internal state to `hash_state`,
-- re-create the base image hash from the SHA256 context
+- re-create the base enclave measurement from the SHA256 context, by adding the measurement context page at address `vaddr`,
-- measure the additional pages added after the base image.
+- restore the SHA256 context to `hash_state`, measure the additional pages added after the base image.
 For EEID enclave with the size of heap/stack and #TCS specified at enclave signing time, the only additional page is the `oe_eeid_t` page.
 For EEID enclave with the size of heap/stack and #TCS selected by the enclave loader at enclave loading time, the additional pages include the heap and thread sections with stack using the `size_settings` in `oe_eeid_t`.
 Note that the number of TCS pages determines the number of thread sections.
-The measurement of the heap and thread section starts at address `vaddr`+4KB and includes `entry_point` in the TCS control pages.
+The measurement of the heap and thread section starts at address `vaddr` and includes `entry_point` in the TCS control pages.
 The measurement of the eeid page at `vaddr` is added last.
 - check that the final hash matches the hash reported in the extended report (e.g. MRENCLAVE),
 - check the identity of the signer of the extended image (e.g. public key corresponding to `OE_DEBUG_SIGN_KEY`),
-- check that the base image signature matches the ones in the extended report, except the image hash field (e.g. `sigstruct.EnclaveHash` in the case of SGX) and the signature section
+- check that the base enclave `sigstruct` would produce the SGX `REPORT` fields in the extended report, except the image hash field (e.g.
-- check that the base image hash matches the value in the base image signature (e.g. `sigstruct.EnclaveHash` in the case of SGX), and finally
+  `sigstruct.EnclaveHash`) and the signature section
-- check the signature of the base image (e.g. `sigstruct` in the case of SGX;
+- check that the base enclave measurement matches the value in the base enclave `sigstruct`, and finally
-  note this is integrity-protected by the hardware because of it's inclusion in the EEID pages).
+- check `sigstruct` signature of the base enclave (note this is integrity-protected by the hardware because of it's inclusion in the EEID pages).

 The claims produced by the enclave attestation verification should include config_id and config_svn, as well as the base enclave's identity information